DominyGallo/Social-Media-Analysis-2025/README.md

 These words will inspire us when it comes to choosing the key words we will pursue in greater depth throughout our analysis.

-For reference, the following is the code used in order to determine the top 10 words used for each NDC.
+For reference, the following code was used to determine the top 10 words used for each NDC.

 ### Code to calculate the top 10 words for each NDC:
     import os